Dacili/RequireJS/README.md

 (https://stackoverflow.com/questions/13605600/requirejs-difference-between-requirejs-and-require-functions)
 ## Configuration settings:
 ### baseUrl
 baseUrl: the root path to use for all module lookups
+Load any module from the folder that matches url.

 ### data-main attribute
 ```